-Chemiosmosis in Mitochondria and Chloroplast
+Chemiosmosis in Mitochondria and Chloroplast 4 best difference

-Brief overview of Chemiosmosis in Mitochondria and Chloroplast
+Brief Overview of Chemiosmosis in Mitochondria and Chloroplast

 Chemiosmosis, or electroosmosis, is the process by which energy stored in proton gradients is utilized to drive the production of ATP–an essential energy currency of cells and organisms alike.
 Although both mitochondria and chloroplasts participate in this process, there may be subtle distinctions.

-Chemiosmosis occurs during mitochondrial respiration when electrons pass down an electron transport chain and out the intermembrane space, pumping protons out from within mitochondria’s matrix into intermembrane space where their concentration creates an electromotive force to power ATP synthase in the inner mitochondrial membrane and help drive its activity for energy production.
+Chemiosmosis occurs during mitochondrial respiration when electrons pass down an electron transport chain and out of the intermembrane space, pumping protons out from within mitochondria’s matrix into intermembrane space where their concentration creates an electromotive force to power ATP synthase in the inner mitochondrial membrane and help drive its activity for energy production.

 Chemiosmosis in mitochondria

-Chemiosmosis, or proton exchange, occurs within mitochondria during cellular respiration – the process by which cells convert glucose to ATP as their main energy source.
-As part of cellular respiration, electrons from glucose are transferred onto electron carriers which in turn pass them along their electron transport chain until reaching an electrode and pump protons (H+) from mitochondrial matrix into intermembrane space and creates a proton gradient across inner mitochondrial membrane.
+As part of cellular respiration, electrons from glucose are transferred onto electron carriers which in turn pass them along their electron transport chain until reaching an electrode and pump protons (H+) from the mitochondrial matrix into intermembrane space and creating a proton gradient across the inner mitochondrial membrane.

 known as oxidative phosphorylation and producing up to 32 molecules of ATP per glucose molecule consumed as energy output by this final stage process called oxidative phosphorylation that leads to cell respiration from food as energy storage for producing as energy is converted back from energy stored as potential into stored energy.

-From source in ADP + IP + inorganic Phosphi Phos Phosphate + inorganic Phos + inorganic Phos + inorganic Phos inorganic P + inorganic P + P+H + P+ = 32ATP molecules per glucose molecule consumed = cell respiration = 32ATP = 32ATP!
+From a source in ADP + IP + inorganic Phosphi Phos Phosphate + inorganic Phos + inorganic Phos + inorganic Phos inorganic P + inorganic P + P+H + P+ = 32ATP molecules per glucose molecule consumed = cell respiration = 32ATP = 32ATP!

 Chemiosmosis in chloroplasts

-Chemiosmosis or electroosmosis occurs as part of photosynthesis – the process by which plants convert light energy to chemical energy in the form of glucose – in chloroplasts during photosynthesis.
-Light is captured by pigments like chlorophyll which convert it to electrons; then excited electrons pass down their respective electron transport chains with energy released via their movement into pump protons (H+) from their respective stroma into the thylakoid lumen creating an electroosmosis gradient across this membrane.
+Light is captured by pigments like chlorophyll which convert it to electrons; then excited electrons pass down their respective electron transport chains with the energy released via their movement into pump protons (H+) from their respective stroma into the thylakoid lumen creating an electroosmosis gradient across this membrane.

 Protons flowing back through ATP synthase into the stroma are used as energy to power its creation of ATP from ADP and inorganic phosphate; this process, known as photophosphorylation, marks the initial step in photosynthesis that produces both energy-rich ATP as well as NADPH for subsequent stages.